gunnarku/gunnarku.github.io/index.md

 ### Recent papers and talks

-- **To be published:** Gunnar Kudrjavets and Ayushi Rastogi. *Does Code Review Speed Matter for Practitioners?* 2023.
+- **To be published:** Gunnar Kudrjavets and Ayushi Rastogi. *Does Code Review Speed Matter for Practitioners?*.
+2023.
 In [Empirical Software Engineering](https://www.springer.com/journal/10664/).
 Preprint will be available when all the legal issues will be handled.
 - The thesis: *[The Need for Speed: Increasing the Code Review Velocity](https://research.rug.nl/en/publications/the-need-for-speed-increasing-the-code-review-velocity)*.
 - Gunnar Kudrjavets.
 2023. "*Reflections on a career at Microsoft between 2000 and 2015*."
 Invited talk at Microsoft Development Center Estonia.
 April 4, 2023, Tallinn, Estonia.
 Virtual.